What is employee attrition and how to calculate it?

 There are 4 different types of attrition that occur in any company:

-- Attrition due to retirement
+• Attrition due to retirement

 Retirement is one of the main reasons why people decide to leave the company.
 If there are only two or three people who leave the company because they are about to retire, there is no reason for concern.
-However, if the number of retired people starts growing, the company should make some necessary steps to avoid attrition.
-Also, there are cases when your senior staff may decide to retire early either for health reasons or some other factors which can then lead to higher attrition.
+However, if the number of retired people starts growing, the company should take some necessary steps to avoid attrition.
+Also, there are cases when your senior staff may decide to retire early either for health reasons or some other factors, which can then lead to higher attrition.
 This is why the number of people who decide to retire should not be neglected.

-- Voluntary attrition
+• Voluntary attrition

-- Involuntary attrition
+• Involuntary attrition

-- Internal attrition
+• Internal attrition

-Internal attrition happens when employees decide to move from one department to another which might be a good solution and even a desirable one because it can help fill job positions at the company.
+Internal attrition happens when employees decide to move from one department to another, which might be a good solution and even a desirable one because it can help fill job positions at the company.
 However, if there are a lot of employees leaving one department to join another one, this can be some kind of a signal that the company should do some in-depth investigation to find out what’s the cause of such behaviour.
-Whether managers are not doing a good job, or there is something missing at the job, it’s important that the HR department makes the necessary steps to get the answers they are looking for.
+Whether managers are not doing a good job or there is something missing at the job, it’s important that the HR department makes the necessary steps to get the answers they are looking for.

-High-stress level and overwork
+High stress level and overwork

 I am sure you have heard of the term “burnout”.
 It is one of the most frequent terms used in today’s business community.
 Due to the accumulated stress, working long hours and too many daily obligations, people easily reach the point of breaking and experience unpleasant feelings at work, also known as burnout.